 In these tough times, wasting money is not an option.
 Careful researching before spending money on expensive products and services is more necessary than ever.
 Which? have a genuine no-strings trial offer and as a proud affiliate of Which?
 I’m spelling out the advantages of being a member.

 For only £1 you get the following –

-- 1 month access to all the information on Which?
+- 1 month access to all Product Reviews, Test Results, Best Buy Recommendations and Don’t Buy Warnings on Which?
 Online

-- A copy of the Which? magazine delivered to your door
+- Copy of the Which? magazine delivered to your door

 - (See the full details at Which?
 What do I get when I take a trial? )